afutofu/musashi/README.md

-# Musashi
+# Musashi (WIP)

-A discord bot that is able to play music right into your discord channel.
+A discord bot to play music right into your discord servers.
 Play songs from youtube and spotify and enjoy them with your friends!

 Technologies used: